-Contractor's operations on lands located off the right-of-way, such as borrow pits, plant sites, waste sites, or other facilities, may require an NPDES permit.
+Contractor's operations on lands located off the right of way, such as borrow pits, plant sites, waste sites, or other facilities, may require an NPDES permit.
 If so, the Contractor shall be responsible for submitting the Notice of Intent, developing a Storm Water Pollution Prevention Plan, implementing the plan, stabilizing the land, submitting the Notice of Termination, and complying with all requirements in the permit and any revisions or additions to it.
-Contractor facilities off the right-of-way will not be covered by the NPDES permit obtained by the Department for the right-of-way."
+Contractor facilities off the right of way would not be covered by the NPDES permit obtained by the Department for the right of way.

-110.05 NPDES permit for Department Right-of-Way.
-The Department will obtain an NPDES Permit for all disturbed Department right-of-way lands and easements.
+110.05 NPDES permit for Department Right of way.
+The Department would obtain an NPDES Permit for all disturbed Department right of way lands and easements.

-The Department's Storm Water Pollution Prevention Plan (SWPPP) will contain the temporary and permanent erosion and sedimentation control devices for the right-of-way.
+The Department's Storm Water Pollution Prevention Plan (SWPPP) would contain the temporary and permanent erosion and sedimentation control devices for the right of way.